-If a buyer has cost centers assigned the selection of a cost center for an order is mandatory.
+Once a buyer is added to at least one cost center the selection of a cost center for an order is mandatory.
 Otherwise an order could be placed without providing a cost center.

 Deactivated cost centers cannot be selected during checkout.

-When an order is assigned to a cost center the approval from the cost center owner is required, regardless of the cost center budget or the user-specific cost center budget.
-The cost center owner receives information about already spent total cost center and user-specific cost center budgets in context of the order approval.
+When an order is assigned to a cost center the approval from the Cost Center Manager is required, regardless of the cost center budget or the user-specific cost center budget.
+The Cost Center Manager receives information about already spent total cost center and user-specific cost center budgets in context of the order approval.
 Based on this the order can be approved or rejected.
 The reason for a rejection can be captured by a comment.

 Cost center approval is always performed first, followed by the user-specific order approval that takes the users order spend limit and user budget into consideration.

-A Cost Center Manager can approve his/her own orders.
+A Cost Center Manager can approve own orders.

 B2B customer organizations can use order approval to check orders before they are placed.
 The approval contains two checks, one for cost center specific approval and one to check orders against a users budget and order spend limit.
 Using the order approval is optional.
 If no budgets and spend limits are defined for users and no cost centers are defined for a user, orders are placed without approval.

 Cost Center Approval is always performed first, followed by the user-specific order approval that takes the users order spend limit and budget into consideration.